deimosfr/blog/content/post/2020-03-29-arch-linux-install-with-uefi-and-encrypted-disk.md

  2      512MB   1024GB  1024GB               arch
 ```

 Note: the used flags, do not forget to add them.
 Also for optimized partition, use multiples of 2 (logic) and percentages to let parted do the optimization.
-Also I'm not using swap to optimize my laptop performances.
+Finally, I'm not using swap to optimize my laptop performances.

 # Format partitions